sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ## 2.2 Functional Description

 The Ports of an 802.1X Authenticator switch provide the means in which it can offer services to other systems reachable via the LAN.
-Port-based network access control allows the operation of a System.s Port(s) to be controlled in order to ensure that access to its services is only permitted by Systems that are authorized to do so.
+Port-based network access control allows the operation of a System's Port(s) to be controlled in order to ensure that access to its services is only permitted by Systems that are authorized to do so.

 Port Access Control provides a means of preventing unauthorized access by Supplicants to the services offered by a System.
 Control over the access to a switch and the LAN to which it is connected can be desirable in order to restrict access to publicly accessible bridge ports or to restrict access to departmental LANs.

-Access control is achieved by enforcing authentication of Supplicants that are attached to an Authenticator.s controlled Ports.
+Access control is achieved by enforcing authentication of Supplicants that are attached to an Authenticator's controlled Ports.
 The result of the authentication process determines whether the Supplicant is authorized to access services on that controlled Port.

 A PAE is able to adopt one of two distinct roles within an access control interaction: